-Stephen Field is in his fourth season as a member of the Miami Hurricanes Football coaching staff, where he serves as tight ends coach.
+Stephen Field is in his fifth season as a member of the Miami Hurricanes Football coaching staff, where he serves as executive director of football recruiting.

 Under Field’s watch, tight end Brevin Jordan enjoyed an impressive final year for the Hurricanes, finishing with 38 catches, 576 yards and seven touchdowns before his selection in the fifth round by the NFL’s Houston Texans.
 Jordan earned All-ACC Second Team honors in his junior year.
 In Field’s second season in Coral Gables, the Hurricanes moved up to No. 32 in FBS in total offense, No. 29 in passing offense, No. 26 in scoring offense, No. 17 in red zone offense and No. 20 in first downs gained offense.